Mathews2115/AutoDashFrontEndBoilerPlate/readme.md

 * Just something to get you up and running
 * Includes all the linkage to the [AutoDashBackEnd](https://github.com/Mathews2115/AutoDashBackEnd)
 * Tach display
+* tach when not connected will drop the needle back before 0

 # How to use
 ## on desktop